bearecinos/cryo_calving_2018/README.md

 different model configurations.

-5. Appendix run: Marine-terminating glaciers calving fluxes calculated correcting the depth width of the terminus
+5. Appendix run: Marine-terminating glaciers calving fluxes calculated by correcting the depth and width of the terminus

 * **IMPORTANT:**
 * To run the scripts make sure you have this repository on your home directory.